MauritsDijkman/MauritsDijkman/README.md

 - 🔭 I’m currently working on Apollo Arena
 - 🌱 I’m currently studying to become a Game Developer, specialised in Gameplay Programming
 - 💬 Ask me about VR, MR, or gameplay programming in general
-- 📫 How to reach me: Please send me an message on LinkedIn!
+- 📫 How to reach me: Please send me a message on LinkedIn!
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I really like to hike!